 How to set up a biweekly mortgage payment plan

 Get in touch with the company that services your loan (this might or might not be your lender — here’s how to check).
 If your lender allows biweekly payments and applies the extra payments directly to your principal, you can simply send half your mortgage payment every two weeks.
 If your monthly payment is $2,000, for instance, you can send $1,000 biweekly.

 You can also divide your monthly payment by 12 and park that amount in a savings account each month, then send the accumulated amount to your lender as an extra payment that goes solely toward the principal at the end of the year.

 - What’s my interest rate?
-The higher your mortgage rate is, the more you’ll be able to save with biweekly payments.
+The higher your mortgage rate, the more you’ll be able to save with biweekly payments.
 If you managed to lock in a record-low mortgage rate — somewhere in the neighborhood of 3 percent — you’ve already done a good job of lowering your interest charges.

 - Do I receive quarterly or yearly commissions?
 Remember: The biweekly payment schedule adds up to one additional monthly payment amount each year.
 If switching to more frequent payments complicates your life or your arrangement with your lender, you can also opt for sending one large additional sum to pay down the principal.
 If you work in sales and receive regular commission payouts, consider using those bigger paychecks for extra payments.

-Remember too that in some cases, paying off your mortgage at a faster pace means you’re taking money away from other financial obligations.
+Remember too that in some cases, paying off your mortgage at a faster pace means taking money away from other financial obligations.
 Before you commit to biweekly payments, take a thorough look at your budget and goals.